ncatlab/nlab-content/pages/6/3/5/2/2536/content.md

   \,.
 $$

-Moreover, in *any* Jordan algebra, a pair of elements $X, Y$ determines a derivation $(X, \cdot, Y)$ ([Jacobson](#Jacobson) Sec.
+Moreover, in *any* Jordan algebra, a pair of elements $X, Y$ determines a derivation $(X, \cdot, Y)$ ([Jacobson 1968](#Jacobson1968) Sec.
 I.7).
 In the finite-dimensional case there is no difficulty with exponentiating a derivation to obtain an automorphism.
 Thus, for any elements $X, Y$ of a finite-dimensional Jordan algebra, the solution of the above equation always determines a one-parameter group of Jordan algebra automorphisms.

 ### Relation to commutative subalgebras